ilorez/Create_Table_Of_Content_For_Your_ReadMe/README.md

 ## how to use it

-you need just to copy script or clone this repo and change the `path` and `level` inside the `script.js` file. path : path to your readme file or any `.md` file. level : the number of `#` --> for example this Introduction title have 2 # before it so his level it's 2.
+you need just to copy script or clone this repo and change the `path` and `level` inside the `script.js` file.
+### path :
+   - path to your readme file or any `.md` file.
+### level :
+   - headers size that you want to add to table of Content for example if you want to include header 2 and 3 that start with `##` and `###` you need to send to function an array like this [2,3] or if you want just level 2 send just 2.

 ## Dummies Notes

-this version it's have a lot of issues and will not give you what you need if you didn't read the next:

-1. first you need to know that this script create the table of content for .md files that have same templeate like this reamde file you read now
+you need to know that:

+1. this script create table of contet for just header that created by `#`s.
 2. how it's work:
    - get all title with the level you set
    - make the table of conteant and set it above first title with level that you set